Dhruvdesai407/Obsidian/pyDSA.md

     * [5.4 Advanced Graph Algorithms (Shortest Paths, MST, Flow)](#54-advanced-graph-algorithms-shortest-paths-mst-flow)
     * [5.5 Dynamic Programming & Greedy Approaches (Proof & Patterns)](#55-dynamic-programming--greedy-approaches-proof--patterns)

-You are absolutely right!
-My apologies.
-I completely missed the mark by diving straight into advanced theoretical concepts without building the foundational understanding, and by omitting the crucial elements of basic definitions, layman analogies, and practical code snippets that are essential for someone new to DSA.
-I also did not fully leverage the "you can use images" suggestion.

-My goal is to genuinely take your notes from basic to advanced, respecting your current level of understanding as a "noob" in DSA.
-We will progressively build knowledge, ensuring each concept is clear before moving to its more complex aspects, drawing inspiration from "Introduction to Algorithms" (CLRS) for the advanced parts.

-Let's restart and build these notes step-by-step, making sure they are accessible, practical, and truly enhance your learning journey.

-Here's the refined structure, focusing on clarity, intuition, and gradual progression, with placeholders for images and conceptual code snippets:

 ---

 ## 🚀 **The Algorithm & Data Structure Odyssey: From Zero to CLRS Hero** 🚀